 - Weights & Measures Metric units (metres, kilograms, litres etc) are officially used in most African countries.

 Part of the reason for the interest is that local women rarely travel long distances alone, and a single foreign female is an unusual sight.
-And, thanks to imported TV and Hollywood films, Western women may be viewed as promiscuous.

 You can buy tampons and pads in most cities and major towns from pharmacies or supermarkets.
 Prices are about the same as in Europe (from where they're imported), but you seldom have choice of type or brand.
 They're rarely found in shops away from the main towns, so you might want to bring supplies if you're spending a lot of time in remote areas.